folio-org/raml-module-builder/README.md

 ### Step 5: Implement the generated interfaces

-Implement the interfaces associated with the RAML files you created - an interface is generated for every root endpoint in the RAML file you added to the `raml` project.
-So, for the ebook RAML an `com.sling.rest.jaxrs.resource.EbooksResource` interface will be generated - Note that the `com.sling.rest.jaxrs.resource` will be the package for every generated interface.
+Implement the interfaces associated with the RAML files you created.
+An interface is generated for every root endpoint in the RAML file you added to the `raml` project.
+So, for the ebook RAML an `com.sling.rest.jaxrs.resource.EbooksResource` interface will be generated.
+Note that the `com.sling.rest.jaxrs.resource` will be the package for every generated interface.